strawberrypie/rusentiment/en_annotation.md

 </tbody>
 </table>

 Unfortunately, it is not always the case that a whole single post fits one of the above categories.
 If the post contains several expressions of sentiment, we ask you to annotate the polarity of the post as a whole, which we define as **the dominant, prevailing sentiment**.
-Annotation of the mixed sentiment posts (such as the posts containing both positive and negative sentiment) is discussed in more detail on PAGE 7 [here](#head4)
+Annotation of the mixed sentiment posts (such as the posts containing both positive and negative sentiment) is discussed in more detail [here](#head4)

 Posts may express sentiment of two different types, for example, the speaker's mood and the speaker's attitude towards something.
 The polarity of these may be the same or it may differ, creating a mixed-sentiment post.
 Often, the polarity will be the same.
 For example, “Great!
 I won a free ticket!” has both an explicit evaluation of the event (Great!) and describes the experience that would be positive for many people (won free ticket).
 It is clear that the polarity of the post as a whole is also positive. </div>